Mays-M/White-Hat-hacker/Capture the Flag Challenge.md

 Run sqlmap designed for automated detection and exploitation of SQL injection vulnerabilities in web applications, an explanation of the
 command:

-o sqlmap: This is the name of the tool being used. o -u challenger.vle.fi/wp-admin/admin-ajax.php: This option specifies the target URL where the SQL injection vulnerability is suspected.
-In this case, it's pointing to the "admin-ajax.php" file in the "wp-admin" directory of the "challenger.vle.fi" website. o --data "action=rk_action&fdata=rk_email%3Dtest%2540yahoo.co m%26rk_subject%3Dtest%26rk_comment%3D%26submi t%3D&msg=": This option is used to provide the data Figure 18 Brup suite capture a POST request
+- sqlmap: This is the name of the tool being used.
+- -u challenger.vle.fi/wp-admin/admin-ajax.php: This
+option specifies the target URL where the SQL injection vulnerability is suspected.
+In this case, it's pointing to the "admin-ajax.php" file in the "wp-admin" directory of the "challenger.vle.fi" website.
-16
-that will be sent to the web application as part of the request.
+- --data "action=rk_action&fdata=rk_email%3Dtest%2540yahoo.com%26rk_subject%3Dtest%26rk_comment%3D%26submit%3D&msg=": This option is used to provide the data that will be sent to the web application as part of the request.
 It seems to be simulating a form submission with various parameters.
-The %3D and %2540 are URLencoded representations of '=' and '@', respectively. o --tables: This option instructs sqlmap to enumerate the database tables once the SQL injection vulnerability is o identified.
+The %3D and %2540 are URLencoded representations of '=' and '@', respectively.
+- --tables: This option instructs sqlmap to enumerate the database tables once the SQL injection vulnerability is
+-  identified.
 It attempts to gather information about the database structure.